dvirgiln/dvirgiln.github.io/_posts/2019-02-13-scale-up-and-update-a-kafka-cluster.md

 ```
 Considerations about the previous code:
 * This script has 3 parameters: the filename that contains the list of topics, the reassignment brokers and the zookeeper url.
-* Line 8: iterating through the topics.
-Per topic we are going to call the two commands previously explained.
+* Line 8: loop that iterates through the topics.
+Per topic, the two commands previously explained are executed.
 * Line 12: the output of the *kafka-reassign-partitions* is not quite clean.
 We need to take the last lines before the line *"Proposed partition reassignment configuration"*.
-With the hep of grep we can do it.
+With the help of grep we can do it.
 Magic!

 You can check that your topic partitions have been reassigned
 ```
 .bin/kafka-topics.sh --zookeeper $zookeeper --list
 ```
 ## Conclusion
-This post contains a real Kafka production problem and it explained how to solve it in a safe way that ensures zero data loss.
+This post contains a real Kafka production problem and it explains how to solve it in a safe way that ensures zero data loss.